teacherguy2020/now-playing/README.md

 # now-playing

 A moOde-focused now-playing API + UI stack with podcast management, queue controls, ratings, and optional Alexa integration.
 The project began as a way to display enhanced information on a dedicated display (like your TV), and now also adapts to devices and adds playback controls.
+Heavily vibe-coded with openclaw/chatGPT.

 ## What this project does